Brazil is a country of stunning beauty and vast proportions. It boasts:

 Control of 58% of the world's largest tropical rainforest - the Amazon, whose main river discharges more water than any other worldwide

 Brazil is also a heavy-hitter in Latin America.
-With 209 million people and the largest economy of its neighbours, it commands 42% of the business-to-consumer e-commerce in the region.
+With over 210 million people and the largest economy of its neighbours, it commands more than 40% of the business-to-consumer e-commerce in the region.

-Its on-line retail growth was 16% in 2019 and has increased steadily since 2012.
+Its online retail growth continues at double-digit rates year over year.
 With numbers like that, Brazil is brimming with opportunity.

 Secureship provides safe and affordable shipping from Canada to Brazil.
 Whether you are an everyday shopper or a business,